 After the highest night of our trek, we continue for a short stretch upwards into the basin of the Piz Agnel.
 Our trail winds its way up, passing the pastel coloured waters of the glacial lake below.
 Against the colour of the orange rocks around, you may have the impression of being in Iceland.

 Here we reach the highest point of our trek, crossing the Fuorca d’Agnel pass at 2982m.
 We descend into the alpine meadows of the Val d’Agnel and reach our guest house below the historic Julier Pass, connecting the cantons of Engadin and Graubünden and used as a transport route since Roman times.
-Leaving our packs at the guest house, there is an option for a short walk to the pass.
+From here we hop on the bus a couple of stops down the valley to sleep in the mountain village of Bivio.

-Accommodation: Shared room (2/4 bed) with shared shower, WC (Evening meal, board & breakfast)
+Accommodation: Shared twin room with ensuite bathroom (Evening meal, board & breakfast)

-Accommodation:Four bed room in a yurt (Evening meal, board & breakfast)
+Accommodation:Shared 4 bed room (Evening meal, board & breakfast)

 Accommodation along this route has been selected for its character, traditional atmosphere and scenic location- giving you a mix of accommodation style.